erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 </div>

 <!--
 This diagram illustrates the basic workflow of fuzzing.
 The corpus contains the initial set of inputs, which are mutated by the fuzzing engine.
 These mutated inputs are passed to the fuzz target.
 The specific part of the program being tested.
 When executed, the program runs with sanitizers that monitor for issues like crashes or memory errors.
-The sanitizers then provide coverage feedback to the fuzzer engine, which uses this information to decide whether to keep the new input in the corpus for further mutation.
+The coverage instrumentation then provide coverage feedback to the fuzzer engine, which uses this information to decide whether to keep the new input in the corpus for further mutation.
 -->
 ---
 ---
-## Coverage-Sanitizer
+## SanitizerCoverage

-We use coverage-sanitizer to track which code paths are exercised.
+We use SanitizerCoverage to track which code paths are exercised.

 It inserts calls to user-defined functions on function-, basic-block-, and edge- levels.